-Enter two dependent variable into the calculator to determine the constant of proportionality.
+Enter two dependent variables into the calculator to determine the constant of proportionality.

 - Direct Variation Calculator